The Bad Guys (franchise): The Bad Guys (2022)

 On July 22, 2017, Australia's The Daily Telegraph reported that several studios had expressed interest in adapting the series into a film.
 In March 2018, Variety reported that DreamWorks Animation would develop a film based on the book series, with Etan Cohen writing the screenplay.
 The following year, in October, it was reported that the film would be directed by Pierre Perifel in his feature directorial debut.
 The film was described as having "a similar twist on the heist genre that Shrek did on fairy tales, Kung Fu Panda did for the kung fu genre, and what Trolls did for the musical numbers of the franchise."
 The crew worked remotely during the COVID-19 pandemic.

 On July 28, 2021, the cast was announced with Etan Cohen, Patrick Hughes, and author Aaron Blabey set to serve as executive producers for the film.

 On October 7, 2019, it was reported that the film would be theatrically released in the United States on September 17, 2021, taking over the release date of Spooky Jack.
 In December 2020, the film was delayed with The Boss Baby: Family Business taking its original slot, though it was confirmed that it would get a new date "within the coming weeks" due to the COVID-19 pandemic.
 In March 2021, the release date was scheduled to April 15, 2022.
 In October 2021, it was pushed back again by one week to April 22.
 The film was slated to stream in the United States on the Peacock streaming service 45 days after its theatrical release, followed by its Netflix debut after Peacock's 4-month exclusive window.
 On March 1, 2022, Universal pulled the release in Russia in response to the Russian invasion of Ukraine.

 The Bad Guys 2 (2025)

 In March 2022, Perifel said that he would love to do a sequel.
 Two years later, DreamWorks Animation officially confirmed a sequel with a release date set for August 1, 2025 in the United States.
-Perifel will return to direct and JP Sans, who served as head of character animation on the previous film, will co-direct, with the cast reprising their roles.
+Perifel returned to direct and JP Sans, who served as head of character animation on the previous film, co-directed, with the cast reprising their roles.
 In addition, the film features new characters played by Natasha Lyonne, Danielle Brooks, and Maria Bakalova.

-Future
+Pending third film

-In June 2025, two months before the American theatrical release of The Bad Guys 2, directors Perifel and Sans revealed in an interview with Collider that they were planning a third film.
+In June 2025, two months before the theatrical release of The Bad Guys 2 in the United States, Pierre Perifel and JP Sans revealed in an interview with Collider that they were planning a third film.
+Sans and Ross, however, announced on their LinkedIn profiles in October 2025 and February 2026 respectively, that they had left DreamWorks Animation for Sony Pictures Animation, leaving the status of the project currently uncertain as of 2026.